gabrielsoltz/ess-gitlab/README.md

 You can define `--id` as a "project id", as a "group id" for getting all project ids under that group or "all" for getting all project ids.
 You can use spaces to add more than 1.

 ### Gitlab Token
-For EasyScan to function properly it requires certain Gitlab scopes.
+For ESS-Gitlab to function properly it requires certain Gitlab scopes.
 Ensure you have at a minimum maintainer priviliges on the repository and use read_only (read_user, read_api, read_repository, read_registry) scopes for the Gitlab API token.

-You can supply the gitlab token in two ways to EasyScan:
+You can supply the gitlab token in two ways to ESS-Gitlab:
 1. Use environment variables called "gitlab_token" (RECOMMENDED)
 2. Use CLI switch --gitlab_token